demisto/content/docs/circle_build/README.md

 By running [Tests/scripts/update_id_set.py](https://github.com/demisto/content/blob/master/Tests/scripts/update_id_set.py), we are able to detect conflict of entities (for example, IDs that are being used more than once).

-Also, the script calculate dependencies between integration commands, scripts, playbooks and test-playbooks.
+Also, the script calculates dependencies between integration commands, scripts, playbooks, and test-playbooks.
 This is used in the test [selection step](#Configure-Test-Filter).

 <!-- TODO: add troubleshooting errors -->